 MARTIN JOHNSON SADDLES UP FOR THE LAST TIME THIS WEEKEND IN THE GUINNESS PREMIERSHIP FINAL AGAINST WASPS BEFORE RIDING OFF INTO THE SUNSET AND RETIREMENT.
-IT WAS A PRIVILEGE TO GET A NATTER WITH HIM AT LEICESTER’S MEDIA DAY LAST TUESDAY.
+IT WAS A PRIVILEGE TO GET A FINAL WORD WITH HIM AT LEICESTER’S MEDIA DAY LAST TUESDAY.

 To say he was looking ‘serene’ would be overegging it.
 ‘Composed’?
 Makes him sound like someone’s sonata.
 ‘At ease’ would probably be the best way to describe Martin Johnson this week as he frowned at the media one last time; at ease with both himself and his decision to retire.